echyn/echyn.github.io/research.md

    <br></p> </blockquote>
    </details>

 7. [The Returns to Early-life Interventions for Very Low Birth Weight Children](https://www.nber.org/papers/w25753) (with Samantha Gold and Justine Hastings).
 NBER Working Paper #25753.
+(Revised and Resubmitted to the **Journal of Health Economics**).

    <details><summary> Abstract (+) </summary>
    <blockquote>